SuperNEMO-DBD/Falaise/README.md

 though ``xdg-open`` may not always be present (``gnome-open`` may be used instead, for example).

-If you need to install Falaise, after building you can run
+If you need to install Falaise, you can run

 ```
 $ make install